 Blair spent the summer of 2011 living and working in Huntington Beach, California for the Fellowship of Christian Athletes Volleyball.
 She also served as relations and camp game organization assistant under Graeme Cowgill, Director of Volunteer and Staff Development for FCAV.

 Alongside her collegiate playing career, Blair coached many different young players in private volleyball lessons and camps across the state of Texas.
 She also served every summer at various Fellowship of Christian Athletes Camps across Texas.

 In high school, Blair had a successful career at River Road High School in Amarillo, Texas.
 She was a TGCA First Team All-State selection her sophomore year and TGCA First-Team Academic All-State her senior year.
 She was selected all four years First-Team All-District.
 Blair was selected after her senior year as the Fellowship of Christian Athletes Female Athlete of the Year.
 Blair also lettered four years in track for the Wildcats and qualified for regional in all five events she competed in her junior year.

-Blair was recently married to Craig Blair of Pflugerville, Texas this coming June 2014.
+Blair was recently married to Craig Blair of Pflugerville, Texas in June of 2014.
 The two met at ASU where Mr. Blair was a pitcher for the Ram’s baseball program.